abeltranandrade/CodeGovern/README.md

 datasets available to download in various export types (i.e., .csv, .xml, .json).
 Using **CodeGovern** functions, the data can be easily downloaded onto your computer, or for .csv files, return the data directly in RStudio.
-Our functions currently support CSV, JSON, and XML file types.
+The user can also view the list of available datasets and get an alert if the data is federal or non-federal.
+Our functions currently support the download of CSV, JSON, and XML file types.

 ### Target audience